-The WGMA provided and intends to continue to provide inputs to the negotiations on the Protocol on Monitoring, Assessment and Information Exchange, particularly in the form of the marine environment quality standards/criteria and procedures for monitoring-data exchange, as well as to the preparation of the 2nd State of the Caspian Environment report which is also coordinated by GRIID Arendal.
+The WGMAhas provided and intends to continue to provide inputs to the negotiations on the Protocol on Monitoring, Assessment and Information Exchange, particularly in the form of the marine environment quality criteria/guidelines and procedures for monitoring-data exchange, as well as to the preparation of the SOE2 Report which is also coordinated by GRID-Arendal.

-Close links are being maintained with CASPCOM which has agreed to collaborate and offer its expertise, and with which TCIS has concluded an MOU for Cooperation.
+Close links are being maintained with CASPCOM whose expertise has contributed much to the progress made by WGMA, and with which TCIS has concluded an MOU for cooperation.